AshtonSnapp/rouge/README.md

 type Empty

 # Most custom data types will actually contain data though.
 In the simplest cases, you just list out the types of the different fields of your custom type within parentheses.
 These are called tuple-like types.
-type Vec2 is float and float # & is also valid instead of and
+type Vec2 is flo and flo # & is also valid instead of and

 # Other times, you'll want to give a name to each field.
 These are called record-like types.
-type Person is name: string & age: nat
+type Person is name: str & age: nat

 # And sometimes, you'll want a data type that can be in different states.
 These are called variant types, and their states are called variants.
 type CardSuit is Spades or Hearts or Clubs or Diamonds # | is also valid instead of or